askrht/drocker/Readme.md

     $ make
     all                            setup start
     setup                          Build the docker image
-    start                          Start rstudio
+    ssh                            Opens a terminal into the container start                          Start rstudio
     stop                           Stop the container
     ```
     Rstudio is at port 8787.
 Login with your unix user name.
 Password is welcome.
+Shiny is at port 3838 serving /srv/shiny-server/